 |Racial Skills||[Spider Thread LV.12] UP3 [Albino] [Demonic Storage LV2] UP1 [Shape Change LV5] UP3|

 They went up a lot.
 [Shape Change] is especially quick on the subject, since I'm using it all the time now.
 It's so much better than to endure that nasty feeling of morphing ugh.
 No, forget I said anything.
 I don't want to remember even.

-[MP Enhancement (Small)] is also coming along well.
-These small type skills must be easy to train since they're weak skills from the beginning.
+[MP Reinforcement (Small)] is also coming along well.
+These small type skills must be easy to train since they are weaklings from the beginning.

-I managed to obtain a total of 0.8 skill points from reaching LV10 with several skill, the [Poison Resistance] skill included.
-The reason it increased is because I got some company to my home: two new frogs and three rats.
+I managed to obtain a total of 0.8 skill points from reaching LV10 with multiple skill, the [Poison Resistance] skill included.
+The reason it increased is that I got some company to my home: two new frogs and three rats.

 They must have been on the lookout for the ones I killed before.
 If even raptors started to come by regularly, then I would not be safe for long.
 It was a good decision to leave my home for now.
 I'll never forget you my home *sniff*.

 I also managed to level up with those monsters.
-Is it just me, or are the monsters that doesn't have 'Glavras' in it's name give too little EXP?
+Is it just me, or are the monsters that don't have 'Glavras' in its name give too little EXP?
 Well, these guys where weaklings from the beginning, so the amount of EXP should be equally small, but still...